What’s the Big Data Idea?

 Big Data is complex – not complicated.
 It’s chaotic.
 Each of us carries around genetic predispositions and social networks which are either enhanced or deferred with the daily choices that compound into life time patterns and twist with chance events.
 The constant interplay accumulates vertices until a tipping point is reached.

 We have always lived in a world of Big Problems – cancer, disease, hunger, poverty, human trafficking, poaching, natural disasters, piracy, terrorism.
-With the interconnectedness of the world increasing, Big Data can begin capturing the flow that previously has not been possible.
-Capturing the minutiae of internal and external influences is where the breakthroughs dwell.
+With the interconnectedness of the world increasing, Big Data is capturing the flow that previously has not been possible.
+Within the minutiae of internal and external influences the breakthroughs dwell.

 Signal in the Noise

-In WWII, air navigation and bombing instruments were mechanical devices that oddly word better in the air than on the ground.
-Problems with the equipment on the ground were not the same as while airborne and vice versa.
+In WWII, air navigation and bombing instruments were mechanical devices that oddly worked better while airborne.
+Problems with the equipment on the ground were not the same on the ground and vice versa.
 What they discovered was the vibrations of the aircraft itself while in the air “smoothed” the discrete mechanical churn.
 To simulate this enhancement, small motors were installed, which was called dithering.